Application instructions for all positions are provided at the end of the job listings.

 - Makes certain that Hope House meets quality assurance standards by maintaining QA standards and ensuring accurate and timely reporting.

-- Ensures that the facility is maintained in a clean, organized fashion by providing a variety of housekeeping functions on a daily basis.
+- Ensures that shelter facility is maintained in a clean, organized fashion by providing a variety of housekeeping functions on a daily basis.

-- Ensures that all personnel are well versed on the program’s operations by providing guidance, training and direction to new employees, interns and volunteers when they begin in the program.
+- Ensures that all personnel are well versed on the shelter operations by providing guidance, training and direction to new employees, interns and volunteers when they begin in shelter.

 - Follows all Hope House domestic violence policies and requirements, to include serving as a mandated reporter of child abuse, as required by law or grant funding.